Implementation Guidelines

 No specific rules.

 The Upload profile measures how efficiently a framework handles large request body ingestion.
-Each request sends a 20 MB binary payload and the server returns the byte count.
+The benchmark rotates across four payload sizes: 500 KB, 2 MB, 10 MB, and 20 MB.
+The server returns the byte count.

 How it works